monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

     - income
     - hospitalization rate

-- *WANT TO EVENTUALLY CREATE A PREDICTIVE MODEL*

 - If successful, plan to move to Part 2 and Part 3 *(Potential master's thesis?)*

 2. Adding more confounding factors and performing a comparative study with different provinces in Canada